ylu149/High-Throughput-Digital-Bio-Detection-MS-Project/README.md

 ![Complete System](images/complete_system.png)

-For a detailed bill of materials, refer to the [Appendix](BOM.xlsx).
+For a detailed bill of materials, refer to the [BOM.xlsx](BOM.xlsx).